dimroc/blog/_posts/2017-04-09-machine-learning-who-gave-you-that-long-id.md

 ## Final Outcome

 ![Heat Map](/public/images/machine-learning-ids/PredictionHeatMap.jpg)
-*Amazon Machine Learning Model Evaluation*
+*AWS Machine Learning Evaluation*

-Above, you can see ten of the hundred policies plotted in accuracy matrix.
+Above, you can see ten of the hundred policies plotted in a score matrix.
 The blue boxes descending diagonally indicate correct predictions and show this has been pretty successful.
 The F1 Score for the first row is 92% while the accuracy (not shown) is 99.5%.
 Not bad!